reyalpchdk/build-chdk-photos/README.md

 Output goes to `out`.

 ## Deploying
 Copy everything under `out` to the host.
+A script to deploy to AWS can be found in the `deploy` directory.